URV-cheminformatics/PDB-CAT/README.md

 *structures_for_docking*: This folder contains all the PDB files that are suitable for docking studies.

-*Data_Covalent_Folder*: This folder contains PDB files of covalently bound protein-ligand complexes.
+*Covalent_Folder*: This folder contains PDB files of covalently bound protein-ligand complexes.

-*Data_Non-Covalent_Folder*: This folder contains PDB files of non-covalently bound protein-ligand complexes.
+*Non-Covalent_Folder*: This folder contains PDB files of non-covalently bound protein-ligand complexes.

-*Data_No-Bond_Folder*: This folder contains PDB files of unbound proteins (also known as apo-structures).
+*No-Bond_Folder*: This folder contains PDB files of unbound proteins (also known as apo-structures).

 In addition to the output folders, the code also generates three CSV files: